 Supply Chain Ethics

 The UK group also employs tactics that in turn support its suppliers and help safeguard working conditions.
-For example, they aim to give suppliers clear and predictable lead times, making it easier for them to ensure its employees work reasonable hours.
-Moreover, as a minimum they make sure they pay suppliers a price that allows them to pay their workers a wage that they can afford to live on.
+For example, we aim to give suppliers clear and predictable lead times, making it easier for them to ensure its employees work reasonable hours.
+Moreover, as a minimum, we make sure they pay suppliers a price that allows them to pay their workers a wage that they can afford to live on.

 The company has partnered with uniform suppliers to supply durable, ethical and high-quality cleaning uniforms to its employees.
-All of its branded products are produced in line with the Modern Slavery Act (WRAP) and hold ISO 14001 and ISO 9001 accreditations, committing it to environmentally friendly practices.
+All of our branded products are produced in line with the Modern Slavery Act (WRAP) and our suppliers hold ISO 14001 and ISO 9001 accreditations, committing them to environmentally friendly practices.